GH-International/ResourceExchange/README.md

 1. Check these pre-requisites first to make sure that you are ready to deploy the solution:

-    a.
-Do you have a Production environment in Power Apps where you can deploy the solution?
+    1. Do you have a Production environment in Power Apps where you can deploy the solution?
     [Click here](https://learn.microsoft.com/en-us/power-platform/admin/environments-overview) for more information about creating a Production Environment.

-    b.
-Do you have permissions to manage the Production Environment?
+    2. Do you have permissions to manage the Production Environment?
     If not, or your not sure, [click here](https://learn.microsoft.com/en-us/power-platform/admin/control-user-access) to find out.

-    c.
-Is the Enhanced Data Model enabled on the Production environment where you are deploying the solution?
+    3. Is the Enhanced Data Model enabled on the Production environment where you are deploying the solution?
     If you're not sure, [click here](https://learn.microsoft.com/en-us/power-platform/admin/environments-overview) to find out how to check, or [here](https://learn.microsoft.com/en-us/power-pages/admin/enhanced-data-model#enable-the-enhanced-data-model-in-an-environment) to learn how to convert to the Enhanced Data Model. *Note, as of August 2023, the Enhanced Data Model is still in 'preview'.
 It may take approximately 10-30 minutes to enable within your environment.*

-    d.
-Is a Power App *per app* license applied to the Production environment where you are deploying the solution?
+    5. Is a Power App *per app* license applied to the Production environment where you are deploying the solution?
     If not, follow [these instructions](https://learn.microsoft.com/en-us/power-platform/admin/about-powerapps-perapp) to add a Power App license.

-    e.
-Have you added the Microsoft Dataverse database to the Production Environment?
+    6. Have you added the Microsoft Dataverse database to the Production Environment?
     [Click here](https://learn.microsoft.com/en-us/power-platform/admin/create-database) to find out how to add the Dataverse database to the Production Environment.

-    f.
-Do you have your tenant ID handy?
+    7. Do you have your tenant ID handy?
     Click [here](https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/how-to-find-tenant) to find out how to access your tenant id.

 ***Now that we've satisfied the pre-requisites, we're ready to move on!***